jaideng1/bazaar-stocks/README.md

 If you have all of the devDependencies and the normal dependencies installed, then you're pretty much fine.

-If you've moved around files outside of src or something like that, then you'll have to reference it in `package.json` under `"files"`.
+If you've moved around files outside of `src` that you want in your app or something like that, then you'll have to reference it in `package.json` under `"files"`.
 You have to replace `./src/app.js` with wherever the starting script is, but you can follow the format of the other files.

 In your shell, run `mkdir build && mkdir dist`.